alexdlaird/pyngrok/docs/integrations.rst

 In `settings.py <https://docs.djangoproject.com/en/3.0/topics/settings/>`_ of
-`our Django project <https://docs.djangoproject.com/en/3.0/intro/tutorial01/#creating-a-project>`_, we should add a variable that let's us configure from an environment variable whether or not we want to open a tunnel to :code:`localhost` with :code:`ngrok` when the dev server starts.
+`our Django project <https://docs.djangoproject.com/en/3.0/intro/tutorial01/#creating-a-project>`_, we should add a variable that let's us configure from an environment variable whether we want to open a tunnel to :code:`localhost` with :code:`ngrok` when the dev server starts.

 .. code-block:: python